cwwang1979/BoneMarrow/README.md

 ```

 #### Inference
-Open the gpu_setting.json file set the GPUs used, the file format as follows:
+Open the setting.json file set input WSI filename and GPUs used, the file format as follows:
 ```
+{
+    "DATA": "1M14.mrxs",  //the input WSI filename.
-[0, 1]	//number of GPUs to use for testing.
+    "GPU": [0, 1]	        //number of GPUs to use for testing.
+}
 ```

 Then in a terminal run: